This article reviews available data on the number of intersex people. Collecting data on intersex people is complicated by multiple factors.

 Ten to 80% is an extraordinary range.
 It illustrates that neither diagnosis, nor definition (and, we argue elsewhere, nor treatment) are exact sciences.

-Anne-Fausto Sterling also suggests that population figures “may be on the rise”, noting a birth via in vitro fertilisation, and concern regarding “environmental pollutants that mimic estrogens”.
+Anne-Fausto Sterling also suggests that population figures “may be on the rise”, noting increasing births via in vitro fertilisation (IVF), and concern regarding “environmental pollutants that mimic estrogens”.

 Terminations and IVF